 Links are provided to events which may be of interest to secularists.
 Unless otherwise stated the NSS does not necessarily support or endorse these events.

-Venue: Conway Hall, 25 Red Lion Square, London WC1R 4RL
+Venue: Conway Hall Library, 25 Red Lion Square, London WC1R 4RL

 Is there an upcoming event you think should be on this page?
 If you think it would be of interest to secularists please let us know.